CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Directions for Improvement

 Our current approach involves generating explanations about a single condition and{\dimension} attribute at a time.
 We can possibly improve{\DatasetName} by annotating for more complicated input queries.
 This is because a PLM may be more effective at answering more complicated queries, e.g. comparing and contrasting conditions and{\dimension} and multi-hop reasoning.
 It is likely easier to make complicated inferences and connections over the abstract PLM embedding space than over retrieved text passages.

-Further, we can expand{\DatasetName} to include more dimensions and topics within the health domain.
-These improvements may allow for the training of a single system that is able to make complicated clinical inferences and perform commonsense inferences across various topics and{\dimension}.
+Further, we can expand{\DatasetName} to include more dimensions and topics in the health domain.
+These improvements may allow for the training of a single system that is able to make complicated clinical inferences across various topics and{\dimension}.

 \paragraph{Model improvements:} We can explore models such as GPT-3 \cite{gpt3} and PALM \cite{palm_google} for{\TaskName} that are larger with stronger pretraining.
 We can also investigate enhancing PLMs with information retrieval, e.g. using a retrieval approach to obtain relevant scientific literature as evidence, combined with a text summarization system to digest the content.
 Our model can then conduct its clinical reasoning on this digested content.
 Users can potentially take advantage of such a system to automatically verify the medical accuracy of generated explanations, and then improve the generation model itself using this feedback loop (i.e. a self-improving system).